hicommonwealth/edgeware-documentation/docs/edgeware-runtime/staking/nominating.md

 * Send only 5-10 EDG to another account that will control the nomination, we'll call this account the "**Controller.**" It will be used to pay the transaction fees, _without funds to pay fees, the nomination transaction will fail._ The stash and controller are separate for security.
 * Research and select Validators to nominate.
 See link below for Validator list and details.

-On the [Polkadot UI](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fmainnet4.edgewa.re#/) navigate to the "Staking" tab.
+On the [Polkadot Apps UI](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fmainnet1.edgewa.re#/) navigate to the "Staking" option under "Network" tab.

 {% hint style="info" %}
-Ensure you are connected to Edgeware network on the Polkadot UI, instead of Polkadot or other Substrate networks.
+Ensure you are connected to Edgeware network on the Polkadot Apps UI, instead of Polkadot or any other Substrate network.
+(Current network name can be found on the top-left corner.)
 {% endhint %}

 The "Staking Overview" subsection will show you all the active validators and their information - points \(reliability\), earnings, identities, etc. The "Waiting" subsection lists all pending validators that need more nominations to enter the active validator set.